njeans/gramine/Documentation/devel/encfiles.rst

   the CPU SVN has changed after applying microcode updates.
 The current CPU SVN is stored in the mount directory in a file named ``gramine.tcb_info``.
 On startup if the CPU SVN has changed, Gramine will unseal the files using the old CPU SVN and reseal them with the current CPU SVN.
+This feature can negatively impact integrity of files, as it allows files from a platform with a lower security level to be used.
+It is recommended to use this feature only in controlled environments where the security implications are understood.